-After I returned from my hike I spend some time in New Life II looking with Turgut at the anchoring chain measuring system and trouble shooting it.
+After I returned from my hike I spent some time in New Life II looking with Turgut at her anchoring chain measuring system and trouble shooting it.
 It consists of small magnets epoxied on the capstan.
-A sensor senses them as the capstan turns and the instrument, after having been calibrated, calculates the length of the chain paid out.
-Unfortunately it seems that these magnets have come off.
+A sensor senses them as the capstan turns and the instrument, and after having been calibrated, calculates the length of the chain paid out.
+Unfortunately it seemed that these magnets had come off.
 I also looked at the manual of the DSC VHF.
 What a great device!
 Again, unfortunately, Bavaria Yachts, who installed it did not program or provide a vessel ID which made all the features of the unit useless.

 Back on Thetis I had a light lunch and spent a pleasant afternoon reading under the tent being cooled by the strong breeze.